brunchwnewton/aethic-code/files/resources/records/active_reasoning/projective_gravity_celestial_field_guide_WEB_v15.md

 > Earlier versions answered this with a mass-proportional winding number, $M/m_{\rm unit}$ — $2.7\times10^{25}$ for the ball and $3.6\times10^{51}$ for Earth — together with a "quantization fork" over the value of $m_{\rm unit}$ and a crossover at $0.56\,\mu$m where Earth's flux overtook the ball's. **All of that is retired** (§X.1).
 It presupposed a posited circle whose class matter was free to set; here the circle is derived and its class is fixed.

-**What remains testable is nothing, here.** The class is the same everywhere, so it distinguishes no two situations, and the photon is neutral under the fiber in any case.
+**What remains testable is nothing, here.** The class is the same everywhere, so it distinguishes no two situations, and Maxwell's pullback is $U(1)_H$-invariant in any case.

 ## VIII.3 The Machian direction [T/D/V]